 A prototype version of the mobile app will be made available by the date described in the deliverables table.
-This prototype will be tested with citizens, municipal representatives, and others.
-The testing methodology will be designed by the software developer, carried out by the SHAHAR project, and coordinated by and with the ICT Project Manager.
+This prototype will be tested with citizens, municipal representatives, DMM officials and others in Kandahar, Jalalabad, Herat and Mazar municipalities.
+The testing methodology will be designed by the software developer, approved by DMM and carried out by the SHAHAR project, and coordinated by and with the ICT Project Manager and DMM Urban E-System Development Department.